 Think about the Equifax disaster that exposed personal data such as Social Security Numbers and dates of birth of over 140 million US citizens, or the Yahoo! data breach that exposed personal info of all of Yahoo’s 3 billion registered accounts.

-In a world that’s increasingly reliant on digital means to store, share and collect all sorts of data (including personal data and sensitive personal data), in which personal information is frequently compromised in data breaches and/or voluntarily disclosed on social media (and yet still widely used to identify and authenticate people) malicious parties can do real damage.
+In a world that’s increasingly reliant on digital means to collect, store, use, and share all sorts of data (including personal data and sensitive personal data), in which personal information is frequently compromised in data breaches and/or voluntarily disclosed on social media (and yet still widely used to identify and authenticate people) malicious parties can do real damage.

-A very useful tool both when it comes to security awareness and knowledge about data breaches is Mozilla‘s Firefox Monitor service.
+A very useful tool both when it comes to security awareness and knowledge about data breaches is the Firefox Monitor service.

-The easy to use website (which is based on Troy Hunt‘s Have I Been Pwned? project) lets you check if your data was ever part of a known data breach via a publicly searchable database, as well as subscribe (for free) with the email addresses you want to keep monitored to be notified when new information about data breaches impacting your accounts surfaces.
+The easy to use website (which is based on Troy Hunt‘s Have I Been Pwned? project) lets you check if your data was ever part of a known data breach via a publicly searchable database, as well as add the email addresses you want to keep monitored (a free Firefox account is required in this case) to be notified when new information about data breaches impacting your accounts surfaces.

 One interesting Have I Been Pwned? feature (that Firefox Monitor currently lacks) is Pwned Passwords, a page where anyone can type their passwords and instantly know if they previously appeared in a data breach.
 This is done without your passwords ever been disclosed to anyone by taking advantage of a mathematical property called k-anonymity.